roddhjav/pujol.io/content/blog/tomb-with-gpg-keys.md

 **Share a tomb**

 A tomb key can be encrypted with more than one recipient.
 Therefore, a tomb can be shared between different user.
-The multiple recipients are given using the `-r/-R` option and must be separated by a coma `,`.
+The multiple recipients are given using the `-r/-R` option and must be separated by a comma `,`.

 **Steganography**